sunfishcode/eyra/README.md

 }
 ```

-With these two steps, this crate prints "Hello, world!".
-And under the covers,
+With these two steps, on Nightly Rust, on x86-64, x86, aarch64, or riscv64
-it uses [Origin] to start and stop the program, [c-ward] to handle libc calls
+Linux, this crate prints "Hello, world!".
+And under the covers, it uses
-from `std`, and [rustix] to do the printing, so it's completely implemented in
+[Origin] to start and stop the program, [c-ward] to handle libc calls from
-Rust.
+`std`, and [rustix] to do the printing, so it's completely implemented in Rust.

 ## Optional logging